rackerlabs/design-system/_docs/resources/design-resources.md

 {%- column left:"hxCol-md-4" -%}

 -   Sync the folder to create a second OneDrive folder on your computer.
-    This adds the folder as a second location to your OneDrive App.
+    This adds the folder as a second location to your OneDrive app.

     {%- include tip.html content="DO NOT rename these folders." -%}
 {%- endcolumn -%}